Hout/JHDate/README.md

 //: Create a determined date in a different time zone let usaTimeZone = NSTimeZone(abbreviation: "EST")! let usaDate = JHDate(year: 2011, month: 2, day: 11, hour: 14, timeZone: usaTimeZone)!

+//: Mind that default values for JHDate(year etc) are taken from the reference date,
+//: which is 1 January 2001, 00:00:00.000 in your default time zone and against your current calendar.

+//: Week oriented initiailisations are also possible: first week of 2016: let weekDate = JHDate(yearForWeekOfYear: 2016, weekOfYear: 1, weekday: 1)!
+//: In Europe this week starts in 2015 despite the year for the week that is 2016.
+//: That is because the Thursday of this week is in 2016 as specified by ISO 8601

 //: Create a determined date in a different calendar let hebrewCalendar = NSCalendar(identifier: NSCalendarIdentifierHebrew)